maia-italo-wedding/maia-italo-wedding.github.io/gift-ideas.md

   Please remember to **mark the item as purchased** once you get it, so we can avoid duplicates.
   Some items include notes to better explain what we have in mind.
+  Annoyingly the website asks for your email when purchasing.
+Just leave a fake one if you want (e.g., leaveme@peace.plz).

 - 🪑[Ikea registry](https://www.ikea.com/ch/en/gift-registry/guest/?id=93c31c66-dbeb-411c-b8e1-9f4b9b4c8902):